From Street View to Visual Network: Mapping the Visibility of Urban Landmarks with Vision-Language Models: Introduction

 Unlike LoS analysis, which simulates the visual process based on data models, images record the outcome of visibility in place, capturing real-world visual relationships directly.
 In previous practices, images often serve as supplementary reference to LoS-based visibility analysis, offering intuitive insights about both visibility and visual contexts \citep{greater_london_authority_london_2012, talamini_visibility_2023}.
-While their potential for large-scale, high-quality visibility assessments of urban objects remains underexplored.
-Two recent advancements offer opportunities for quantitatively detecting LoS from images.
-First, the emergence of Vision-Language Models (VLM), such as CLIP \citep{radford_learning_2021}, OWL-ViT \citep{minderer_simple_2022,minderer_scaling_2024}, Grounding DINO \citep{liu_grounding_2024} have significantly lowered the barrier to extracting semantic information and open-domain objects from images.
-These advancements enable identifying named urban objects with distinct visual characteristics, such as unique height, architectural style, or shape.
-Second, the potential of SVI as an important geo-located data source is receiving more attention in urban and geographical studies \citep{ito_understanding_2024}.
-SVI is typically used to observe and map the foreground space of a city for less visual obstruction \citep{fan_coverage_2025}, while neglecting distant objects in the background.
+However, their potential for large-scale visibility assessment of recognisable urban landmarks remains underexplored.
+Recent advancements in Vision-Language Models (VLMs), such as CLIP \citep{radford_learning_2021}, OWL-ViT \citep{minderer_simple_2022,minderer_scaling_2024}, Grounding DINO \citep{liu_grounding_2024} make it increasingly feasible to identify named landmarks in images by their distinctive visual characteristics, such as unique height, architectural style, or silhouette.
+Meantime, Street View Imagery (SVI) has emerged as an important data source that provides dense and spatially referenced viewpoints along urban streets \citep{ito_understanding_2024}.
+Unlike isolated photographs, SVI allows image-based visibility inference to be scaled up geographically.
+SVI is typically used to observe and map the foreground space of a city for less visual obstruction \citep{fan_coverage_2025,liang_evaluating_2024}, while neglecting distant objects in the background.
 However, as shown in Figure \ref{fig:concept_landmark}, certain iconic urban landmarks (e.g., The Shard in London) can be occasionally observed from SVI at street level, from varying distances and urban settings.
-Furthermore, because SVI is widely available across urban streets, it forms a dense and interconnected set of geo-referenced viewpoints, allowing visibility analysis to move beyond isolated locations toward a city-scale visibility network.
+These observations enable landmark visibility to be assessed at individual viewpoints, while the spatial continuity among SVI locations further allows such point-based records to be connected into a city-scale visual network.
+This extension has great potential in revealing broader visual relationships and spatial configurations, complementing existing heritage conservation strategies and supporting more actionable policies for urban planning and management.